Privacy Policy

 Google reCAPTCHA

 To protect your orders via website form, this website uses the reCAPTCHA service of Google Ireland Ltd. (Gordon House, Barrow Street, Dublin 4, Ireland).
 The query carried out in this way serves to distinguish whether the input is made by a human or abusively by automated, machine processing.
 By activating IP anonymization on this website, your IP address will be shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area and only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
 According to Google, the IP address transmitted by your browser as part of Google ReCAPTCHA will not be merged with other Google data.
 In principle, there is a legitimate interest on our part within the meaning of the Art.
 6 (1) lit. f GDPR for the use of Google ReCAPTCHA.
 Our legitimate interest lies in protecting our website from spam software.
 However, we only use Google ReCAPTCHA if you have given your consent.
 The legal basis for the processing of your data is therefore your consent in accordance with Art.
 6 (1) lit. a GDPR.
+Google is a certified partner of the EU-US Data Privacy Framework.
+The legal basis for (at least case-by-case) data transfers to the USA is thus an adequacy decision of the European Commission within the meaning of Art.
+45 (3) GDPR, with which the European Commission certifies that the USA has an adequate level of data protection.
 For more information about Google's privacy policy, please visit: https://policies.google.com/privacy.
+Learn more about how Google uses personal data: https://business.safety.google/privacy/.

 3. Other Data Processing in Business and Customer Contact